julpero/promiseweb-react/README.md

 - React Bootstrap
 - Redux
 - Socket.io
+- React Spring

-## Usage
+## Environment Variables

-### Env Variables in development
+### Development

-Create a .env file in then root and add the following
+Create a .env file in the root and add the following

 ```
 NODE_ENV = development